-In 2002 Egidijus Buožis started a series of spontaneous jazz improvisation concerts named 'Impro-vizijos' ('Impro-visions') together with the most famous Lithuanian performers.
+In the year 2002 Egidijus Buožis started a series of spontaneous jazz improvisation concerts named “Impro-vizijos” (“Impro-visions”) accompanied by the most famous Lithuanian performers.

 In 2003 he was nominated for the “Jazz Interpreter of the Year” and was awarded with the “Golden CD” by the Lithuanian Musician’s Union.